 Senior Staff Profiles

-Christopher M. Mullin, Assistant Vice Chancellor, Policy & Research
+Christopher M. Mullin, Policy and Research Assistant Vice Chancellor

 As the Assistant Vice Chancellor for Policy and Research, Dr. Mullin provides leadership and direction with regard to academic and student affairs policies and programs, strategic planning, research, analysis, and special projects in support of the Board of Governors' constitutional responsibilities.